 Types of Injuries Covered by Workers’ Compensation in Massachusetts

 Workers’ compensation does not discriminate based on the type of injury suffered.
 Workers’ compensation may cover almost any kind of injury if the right conditions are met.
 This includes any kind of head injury, whether serious or minor.
 If your head injury keeps you home from work for a week or prevents you from working full time ever again, you may be covered.

 Workers’ compensation can cover nearly all injuries, as long as they happen at work.
-Injuries could be extreme, like lost limbs or severe burns, or they could be relatively minor, like a strained back or a twisted ankle.
-Proving your injuries resulted from a work-related accident is the key to getting your injury, including head injuries, covered by workers’ compensation.
+Injuries could be grave and serious, like fractures, amputations, electrical shock injuries and burns, or they could be less severe but disabling just the same, like muscle sprains and strains.
+Head injuries are among the most serious injuries that a worker can suffer in a work accident.
+In some cases, a head injury may be life altering, especially in the case of a skull fracture and traumatic brain injury or “TBI”.
+Proving that your injuries resulted from a work-related accident is the key to getting your injury, including head injuries, covered by workers’ compensation.
 Massachusetts law spells out several specific criteria and conditions that need to be met for an injury to be covered by workers’ compensation.
 Get in touch with our Boston workers’ compensation lawyer for help with your work-related injury.